filakhtov/gentoo-use-docs/sys-fs/cryptsetup.md

 This flag should be disabled unless the target system is an embedded system and provides no userspace cryptographic libraries.

-### libressl
-This flag only works if an `openssl` flag is also enabled.
-Pass the `--with-crypto_backend=openssl` option to the configure script.
-Use a LibreSSL library instead of an OpenSSL as a backend for an encryption and a decryption operations.
-It's performance is

-This flag should only ever be toggled system-wide, because a LibreSSL and an OpenSSL libraries can't be installed at the same time.

 ### nettle
 Pass the `--with-crypto_backend=nettle` option to the configure script.
 Use a Nettle library as a backend for an encryption and a decryption operations.
 This is a fastest backend according to benchmarks.
 It does not support `whirlpool` hash function.